mypicto/gemini-prompt-runner/extension/res/prompt_readme_en.txt

 ## Features

-* Automatically execute prompts from URL parameters (optionally, only input the prompt)
+* Automatically execute prompts from URL parameters (parameters are processed securely without being sent to the server)
+  * Insert clipboard text into the prompt
+  * Optionally disable automatic submission of prompts
-* Select models from URL parameters
+* Select model from URL parameters
-* Press `Ctrl + C` / `Cmd + C` without selecting text to copy the last answer
+* Press `Ctrl + C` / `Cmd + C` keys without selecting text to copy the last answer

 ## Use Cases

-* Register frequently used models and prompts as bookmarks
+* Register prompt templates in bookmarks
-* Trigger prompt execution from the CLI
+* Trigger prompt execution from CLI

 ## Instructions